TheOdinProject/curriculum/README.md

 * Set up user profile page that includes github and best ways to contact
 * Link from modal to user profile page (and pull info from it for quick reference)

+BUG LIST:
+* Creating multiple all-day events then deleting one will result in the others being turned into 12-1am events.
+Very odd.

 **********************  General Sandbox  ****************************